-respective hotspots.
-43 In particular, the mean social complexity during this period in millet hotspots and non-hotspots was 1.3 with a standard deviation of 0.35, which means the domestication of millet increased social complexity in the millet hotspots by more than 1 standard deviation and close to half the mean in the next millennium.
-In order to provide causal estimates, we need to assume that hotspots and non-hotspots would continue to evolve along similar paths (parallel trends assumption), and that no other treatment took place.
-While the parallel trends assumption is not testable, estimates in the periods before the domestication of the crops are not statistically different from zero, suggesting this assumption may hold in this setting.
-Moreover, by restricting the sample to only those periods before the domestication of these crops (especially millet), we find no differences between hotspots and non-hotspots.
-And if we analyze millet and rice separately, we further ensure that our estimates are not affected by issues related to heterogeneity or staggered adoption.
-Despite all these robustness checks, our estimates might still be biased by the treatment of cells in rice hotspots that were actually suitable for millet, and vice versa.
+that were actually suitable for millet, and vice versa.
 This would create potential biases due to some cells in hotspots being treated before their crop was domesticated, or treated more than once as the other crop was domesticated.
-Reassuringly, excluding the cells in millet (rice) hotspots that are among the most suitable for rice (millet), and thus is most prone to causing biases, does not alter the results qualitatively, although it increases the estimated causal effect (Figure C.7).
+Reassuringly, excluding the cells in millet (rice) hotspots that are among the most suitable for rice (millet), and thus are most prone to causing biases, does not alter the results qualitatively, although it increases the estimated causal effect (Figure C.7).
 Moreover, excluding cells that may benefit from the domestication of the other crop further increases the likelihood of the parallel trends assumption, by limiting the introduction of one crop to affect the hotspots of the other.
 Moreover, estimating the effect of crop domestication in hotspots under alternative assumptions similarly does not change the results (Figure C.8).
 In particular, analyzing millet and rice hotspots jointly, and accounting for staggered treatment, in fact strengthens our results.

-Next, we employ the panel of archaeological data on complex societies' location, size, duration, and local archaeological culture between 7,000-221BCE.
+Next, we employ the panel of archaeological data on complex societies' location, size, duration, and local archaeological culture between 7,000-221 BCE.
 We replicate the event study design but this time using the number of complex societies and local archaeological cultures as our outcomes.
 A major advantage of this data is its high spatial granularity, which means we do not need to disaggregate it, unlike the previous data.
 Still, we continue to cluster standard errors at the (ACE) cultural tradition level, to account for any potential correlation between observations.
 Given data limitations, our sample is confined to cells located in the PRC only.
-Figures 9(c)-(f) show that the domestication of these two crops is associated with an increase in the number of sites (Figures 9(c)-(d)) and number of local archaeological cultures in their hotspots (Figures 9(e)-(f)).
-These results suggest that the domestication and adoption of millet and rice in their hotspots was essential for state formation.
-However, the effect is only significant for millet, suggesting that millet played a more central role than rice did in the initial growth of social complexity.
-This result can also be gleaned from Figure 7, which shows that
+Figures 9(c)-(f) show that the domestication of these two crops is associated with an increase in the number of sites (Figures 9(c)-(d)) and number of local archaeological cultures in their hotspots (Figures 9(e)-(f)).54 These results suggest that the domestication of millet and rice in eastern Asia, and its subsequent adoption in the crops' respective hotspots, was essential for state formation.
+However, the effect is only significant for millet, suggesting that millet played a more central role than rice did in the initial growth of social complexity.55 This result can also be gleaned from Figure 7, which shows that both the number and size of complex societies grew steadily over time in mainly the millet hotspots.
+As these small political units competed with one another, the intensified conflict would be likely to lead to the formation of larger political units - proto-states and even states.